CandiceRogers/CandiceRogers.github.io/README.md

 - The **AI architecture** combines traditional and machine learning approaches in an innovative hybrid system
 - The **procedural content generation** for mazes shows understanding of dynamic game element creation

-The technology selection process itself demonstrates professional judgment—choosing SQLite over MongoDB based on specific project requirements rather than defaulting to more complex solutions, and selecting PyGame as an appropriate framework for the visualization requirements.
+The technology selection process itself demonstrates professional judgment, choosing SQLite over MongoDB based on specific project requirements rather than defaulting to more complex solutions, and selecting PyGame as an appropriate framework for the visualization requirements.
 These decisions reflect understanding of how to match technologies to specific project needs.

 ## Security Mindset